djstill5000/modular-pendulum/README.md

 In `config.ini` you can find the customizable parameters.

-To generate the animation exectute the following in the conda environment:
+To generate the animation exectute the following in the `modp` conda environment:

 ```
 manim Animate.py Animate